ShubhangiSanyal/PBSR/Assignment_2/report/README.md

 - Problem 4 - done by Samriddha Adhikary (MDS202229)
 - Problems 1 and 5 - done by Shubhangi Sanyal (MDS202238)<br>

-All problems were checked and reviewed by all three collaborators.
+All problems were checked and reviewed by all three collaborators.<br>

+The file `Submit.Rmd` contains all the answers compiled into one single Rmd file for better reference.